diplomacy in history

 From Wikipedia, the free encyclopedia

-|Look up greek diplomacy in Wiktionary, the free dictionary.|
+|Look up diplomacy in history in Wiktionary, the free dictionary.|

-|This web diplomacy page lists articles associated with the title Seo.
+|This big stick diplomacy political cartoon page lists articles associated with the title Seo.

 If an ancient greek diplomacy led you here, you may wish to change the link to point directly to the intended article.